Written by:

 Universities and Colleges

-Discrimination And Harassment: Training on preventing discrimination and harassment on campus, ensuring a safe and inclusive environment for all students and staff.
-For example, title IX compliance (United States).
+Discrimination and Harassment: Training on preventing discrimination and harassment on campus, ensuring a safe and inclusive environment for all students and staff.
+For example, Title IX compliance (United States).

 Research Compliance: Important for institutions involved in research, covering areas such as human subject research, laboratory safety, and data management.